Markets

 The war in Iran and resulting disruption to global energy markets, with US gas prices registering their sharpest increase in more than two decades, has caused traders to tear up the playbook for any easing from the US central bank this year.

-Before the strikes, a full interest rate cut was priced into fed funds futures by the July meeting.
+Before the strikes, a full interest rate cut was priced into federal funds futures by the July meeting.
 Heading into this decision, a full cut is not priced in for all of 2026.

-In the run-up to this release, prediction markets ascribed roughly 5% odds to a cut at the Fed’s meeting next month, and about one-in-three to the prospect of a reduction in June.
+In the run-up to this release, prediction markets ascribed roughly 5% odds to a cut at the Fed’s meeting next month, and about one in three odds to the prospect of a reduction in June.

 More Markets